uchass-ugr/stitch-webpage/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Welcome to the Programming Group!
+Welcome to the Scientific Teams and Inequalities: Collaboration and Heterogeneity in Science (STITCH)!
 We are part of the [Institute of Computer Science (ICS)](https://ics.unisg.ch/){: target="_blank"} at the [University of St. Gallen (HSG)](https://www.unisg.ch/){: target="_blank"}.
 Together we enjoy working on **Programming Languages** and **Software Engineering**, including languages and architectures for